Dashi, the hearty Japanese soup stock

 Dashi means broth, soup stock.
 The most basic and common Dashi is Katsuo Dashi, Skipjack Tuna broth.
 This is the heart of Japanese cooking.
 If you can make good Dashi, your cooking cannot go wrong.

 This is not a wood.
-This is the fish meat.
+This is the dried aged fish meat.
 It is called Katsuo Bushi.
-The fillet of Skipjack Tuna, boiled, dried, smoked, fermented by molds, turning into this hard stick.
+The fillet of Skipjack Tuna, boiled, dried, smoked, fermented by molds, turning into this rock hard stick.

 It is used after shaved like this.